rogerkeays/vimliner/README.md

 Since version 1.3, Vimliner includes the query functions below.
 The query results are displayed in a quickfix list in a separate tab, and you can easily jump to the matching lines by pressing `Enter`.

- - `:Actions` show today's list of actions
+ - `:Actions` show current list of actions
  - `:Tomorrow` show tomorrow's list of actions
  - `:Filter regexp` displays lines matching `regexp` from the current file